azitowolf/lablog/src/posts/why-is-your-rent-high.md

 ---
 title: Why Your Rent is So Damn High
 metatitle: tinycode | Why Your Rent is So Damn High
-subtitle: It's because corporations don't care about you
+subtitle: It's because corporations own all the houses
+hidden: true
 ---

 # {{title}}